Haspamelodica/Charon/README.md

 it can be used to obtain useable instances of prototype interfaces.

-Specifically, test code should call the method `createPrototype`, which create an instance of a prototype interface from the class of the prototype interface.
+Specifically, test code should call the method `createPrototype`, which creates an instance of a prototype interface from the `class` of the prototype interface.
 These instances are then called the "prototypes" of the respective student-side class.
 (Internally, Java
 [Proxy classes](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/reflect/Proxy.html)